Masum104/Masum104/README.md

 ## I'm a passionate Web GIS Developer || Cesium Developer || React Developer !!

-- 🔭 I am interested in learning gis technologies.
+- 🔭 I am interested in learning new gis technologies.
 - 🌱 I’m currently learning Reactjs,Redux and cesiumjs.
 - 👯 I’m looking to collaborate with other web gis developers.
 - 🥅 Goals: Learn more and develop my skills.